 Visualization example of XJTU-SPS for AD_Test:

-XJTU-SPS for Anomaly Location / Fault Diagnosis (XJTU-SPS for AL or FD) is a dataset for spacecraft anomaly location or fault diagnosis, which covers a wide range of fault situations in spacecraft power systems, effectively evaluating the effectiveness of anomaly location and fault diagnosis methods.
+XJTU-SPS for Fault Localization / Fault Diagnosis (XJTU-SPS for FL or FD) is a dataset for spacecraft fault localization or fault diagnosis, which covers a wide range of fault situations in spacecraft power systems, effectively evaluating the effectiveness of fault localization and fault diagnosis methods.

-XJTU-SPS for AL or FD consists of normal data files and 17 types of anomaly/fault data files.
-Each type of anomaly/fault is composed of a training file and a test file.
+XJTU-SPS for FL or FD consists of normal data files and 17 types of fault data files.
+Each type of fault is composed of a training file and a test file.

 Its label information is as follows: 0: normal; 1: SA_partial component or branch open circuit; 2: SA_partial component or branch short circuit; 3: SA_component deterioration; 4: BCR_open circuit; 5: BCR_short circuit; 6: BCR_increased power loss; 7: BAT_degradation; 8: BAT_open circuit; 9: Bus_open circuit; 10: Bus_short circuit; 11: Bus_insulation breakdown; 12: PDM1_open circuit or short circuit; 13: PDM2_open circuit or short circuit; 14: PDM3_open circuit or short circuit; 15: Load1_open circuit; 16: Load2_open circuit; 17: Load3_open circuit;